adlnet/xAPI-Spec/xAPI.md

 * The authority MUST be an Agent or Group.
 * If the authority is a Group, it MUST contain two Agents which represent an application and user together (3-legged OAuth workflow).
-* The LRS MUST include the user as an Agent in the authority if a user connects directly (using HTTP Basic Authentication) or is included as part of a Group.
+* The LRS MUST include the user as an Agent as the entire authority if a user connects directly (using HTTP Basic Authentication) or is included as part of a Group.
-* The LRS MAY identify the user with any of the legal identifying properties if a user connects directly (using HTTP Basic Authentication) or is included as part of a Group.
+* The LRS MAY identify the user with any of the legal identifying properties if a user connects directly (using HTTP Basic Authentication) or a part of 3-legged OAuth.

-###### OAuth Workflow
+###### OAuth Credentials as Authority

 ###### Description